paxful/EzBitcoin-Api-Wallet/install/readme_install_bitcoind.md

 ### install on Ubuntu via PPA
-Ubuntu PPA's can be from an untrusted source be careful and check the site
+Ubuntu PPA's can be from an untrusted source be careful and check the site.
+Currently only BlueMatt updates the bitcoin Core PPA
-    sudo aptitude install python-software-properties
+    sudo apt-get install software-properties-common python-software-properties
     sudo add-apt-repository ppa:bitcoin/bitcoin
     sudo aptitude update
     sudo aptitude install bitcoind